Fairy Tail: Theatrical films

-An anime film adaptation of Fairy Tail, titled Fairy Tail the Movie: Phoenix Priestess, was released on August 18, 2012.
+A first anime film adaptation, titled Fairy Tail the Movie: Phoenix Priestess, was released on August 18, 2012.
 It was directed by Masaya Fujimori, and its screenplay was written by anime staff writer Masashi Sogo.
 Series creator Hiro Mashima was involved as the film's story planner and designer for guest characters appearing in the film.
 To promote the film, Mashima drew a 30-page prologue manga "The First Morning" (はじまりの朝, Hajimari no Asa), which was bundled with advance tickets for the film.
-The DVD was bundled with a special edition release of Volume 36 of the manga on February 13, 2013, and included an animated adaptation of "Hajimari no Asa" as a bonus extra.
+The DVD was bundled with a special edition release of the 36th volume of the manga on February 13, 2013, and included an animated adaptation of "Hajimari no Asa" as a bonus extra.
 The film was aired on Animax Asia on March 23, 2013.
 Funimation has licensed North American distribution rights to the film.
 The English dub premiered at Nan Desu Kan on September 13, 2013, and was released on Blu-ray/DVD on December 10, 2013.

-A second anime film was announced on May 15, 2015.
+A second/sequel anime film was announced on May 15, 2015.
 On December 31, 2016, the official title of film was revealed as Fairy Tail: Dragon Cry, which was released on May 6, 2017, in Japan.